MikeHook/mikehook.github.io/source/_posts/2014-04-28-migrating-umbraco-4-mysql-to-azure-hosting.markdown

 - Click on the new website and go to the 'linked resources' tab.
 The MySql Database should be listed here
 - Click the name to open ClearDB (the third party provider of mysql databases support for Windows Azure)
 - Setup MySQL workbench to connect to ClearDB, [this article](https://github.com/CloudBees-community/tomcat-clickstack/wiki/ClearDB-::--MySQL-SSL-Connection-MySQL-Workbench) is useful!
+Also may need to install OpenSSL to enable generation of the rsa key.